 A two-sample two-sided t-test with unequal variance was performed to compare the geometric mean LDL across groups defined by time to death within 5 years.
 A log value of LDL was generated and the t-test was run.
 The point value and confidence interval were then exponentiated to estimate the geometric mean.
 The null hypothesis is that there is no difference in the geometric mean LDL across the two survival groups.
 The alternative hypothesis is that there is a difference in the geometric mean LDL across the two survival groups.

 There is evidence to reject the null hypothesis.
 There is a statistically significant difference in the geometric mean of 0.0002 with a 95% confidence interval of <0.0001 to 0.2366 (p = 0.013).
 That is, patients who survived < 5 years had a geometric mean LDL that was 0.0002 LESS than the group that survived beyond 5 years.

+5/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+Wrong point estimate(ratio of geometric mean) (-1)

+Did not report the geometric means of each group (-1)

+Wrong interpretation of CI (-1)

+Total: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).